Yōhei Azakami

 Yōhei Azakami (阿座上 洋平, Azakami Yōhei) is a Japanese voice actor affiliated with Aoni Production.
 He gained recognition for his role as Guel Jeturk in Mobile Suit Gundam: The Witch from Mercury.

 Biography

 Azakami was born in Gunma Prefecture on August 7, 1991.
 He attended Aoni Juku, the voice acting school of talent agency Aoni Production.
 He joined their agency in 2011 after graduating.
 Azakami initially performed under the stage name Yōhei Hosono (細野 洋平, Hosono Yōhei), until he changed it to Yōhei Azakami in 2012.
 He starred in his first lead role as Kennosuke Tokisada Ōma in the 2016 anime series Kuromukuro.

+On January 1, 2024, Azakami and voice actress Hitomi Ōwada announced their marriage.
+In March 2024, he was one of the recipients of the Best Supporting Actor Award at the 18th Seiyu Awards.